Bumbi-dev/Normal-Clicker/README.md

 ## How to Play

-- Pull this repository and run the "IntroFrame" class or go to https://man-te.itch.io/normal-clicker and download the project.
+- CLone this repository and run the "IntroFrame.java" class or go to https://man-te.itch.io/normal-clicker and download the project.
 - Click buttons.
 - To maintain the intended experience avoid peeking at the source code or using an autoclicker.